 If you've chosen to follow the Coastal Route to Acadia National Park, then it makes sense to plan at least one of your overnight stops with the sea and beach within close proximity.
 At around 3 hours to your destination, Portland in Maine is a great location.

-Offering the best of coast and city life, Portland is a must-see destination with beautiful, historic architecture and great restaurants to impress any food-lovers.
+Offering the best of coast and city life, Portland is a must-see destination with beautiful, historic architecture and great restaurants to impress any food lovers.

 Despite its amenities, this port city still feels like a quaint fishing town.
 Discover its bustling fishing port, picturesque waterfront and stunning coastal walks straight out of town, as well as the must-see Portland Head Lighthouse and its many art galleries and artists' studios.

 For one of the best spots near Portland's waterfront, a stay at Portland Harbor Hotel will be the perfect way to complete your visit.
-This 4-star hotel offers Hamptons-style decadence, a warm and friendly welcome, fine dining and a cosy, outdoor firepit.
+This 4-star hotel offers Hamptons-style decadence, a warm and friendly welcome, fine dining and a cozy outdoor firepit.

 If you fancy eating out, the hotel is located in the Old Port District where you'll be spoilt for choice with award-winning seafood restaurants, or if you'd rather stay within the resort, you can enjoy an onsite restaurant, parking and fantastic views.